The first thing that you will need to do is book your flight to Canberra (usually via Sydney, Melbourne, Brisbane, Adelaide or Perth).

 Passport: Make sure that your passport is current and valid for the whole duration of your stay in Australia.
 Contact the appropriate people in your home country for any questions regarding your passport.

 Student Visas: When you are applying for a student visa to come to Australia it can take some time to process so ensure that you are well prepared with the appropriate documents so that it limits the amount of time it takes to be approved.
-To help you have a better understanding on this you can find out more information on our website at Student Visas or from the Department of Immigration and Border Protection (DIBP) website www.immi.gov.au
+To help you have a better understanding on this you can find out more information on our website at Student Visas or from the Department of Home Affairs website www.homeaffairs.gov.au

 Request airport pick-up: A fee of $150.00* (AUD) applies if you would like to be collected from the airport on arrival in Canberra.
 See Airport Pick-up for more information.